Ingovd/yauss/README.md

 since it only depends on a mutable mapping api and the key store api.
 Both of thesecan be scaled horizontally by a simple key-prefix-sharding strategy.

-**Note**: Since the current system has not (intended) way of removing key-URL pairs from the system, cache invalidation is not an issue.
+**Note**: Since the current system has no (intended) way of removing key-URL pairs from the system, cache invalidation is not an issue.
-However, if users are allowed to delete their keys (eitherr manually or through expiration), then cache invalidation needs to be taken into account.
+However, if users are allowed to delete their keys (eitherr manually or through expiration), then scalable cache invalidation strategies need to be taken into account.
 The expiration of key-URL pairs can easily be handled with any caching strategy by simply adding the expiration date to the cache; when an expired URL is requested, it is simply removed from whatever cache it was in.